 If you happen to be in Santorini during the Greek Easter, you can miss fireworks on Saturday night, you could even miss the tradition of a delicious roasted lamb on the spit on Easter Sunday.
 Yet, a visit to Pyrgos on Good Friday night is an experience you should not miss.

+All in all, an Easter or a Spring holiday in Santorini is never a bad idea.
 The island blossoms with wildflowers; vineyards are green and prices are still on the reasonable side.
-But most of all, keep Greek Easter in mind, learn about the dates and book in advance; treat yourself with this remarkable moment despite your religious beliefs.
-Enjoy the most astonishing visual experience you can think of.
+But most of all, keep Greek Easter in mind, learn about the dates and book your accommodation in advance; treat yourself with this remarkable moment no matter what are your religious beliefs are.

-The tradition wants that the women and girls of the family gather on Holy Tuesday to prepare melitinia, then eaten on the evening of the Resurrection (but easily found during the week on any the island’s many bakeries, most of which are – by the way – open all night long).
+The tradition wants that the women and girls of the family gather on Holy Tuesday to prepare the sweet which is then eaten on the evening of the Resurrection (but easily found during the week in any bakery.

 Melitinia has a moist center of fresh sweet cheese.
 The outer part is made of very thin dough, which makes you think it’s a paper container.
-Some people think melitinia is of the Cretan kaltsounia, also filled with fresh cheese.
-But melitinia are sweeter and more delicate.
+Some people think melitinia is of the Cretan lychnarakia also filled with fresh cheese.
+But melitinia have a completely different taste.